davidosomething/dotfiles/README.md

 ### Source order

-`echo $DKOSOURCE` to see how files are loaded.
+`echo $DKO_SOURCE` to see how files are loaded.
 It should reflect what's in `linux/README.md` for openbox.
 That is:

 ```